minitwit-tdb/DevOps/report/ProcessView.md

 ### Applied strategy for scaling and load balancing

 We have opted to use Docker Swarm to achieve scaling and load balancing, since it seemed considerably more scalable than a hot and standby server setup.
 Furthermore, we chose Docker Swarm since it also automatically restarts our services in case they ever go down.
-Finally Docker Swarm allows to easily scale our application horizontally by running a single command that adds new replicas to the swarm.
+Finally Docker Swarm allows us to easily scale our application horizontally by running a single command that adds new replicas to the swarm.

 We use rolling updates when deploying our application, using five replicas across three nodes, with a 60 second delay during each update.
-This allows us to detect issues during the deployment and terminate the update early in case something is going wrong with newly updated replicas and at the same time it allows is to have 100% uptime during deployments since Docker Swarm also handles load balancing between our replicas.
+This allows us to detect issues during the deployment and terminate the update early in case something is going wrong with newly updated replicas and at the same time it allows us to have 100% uptime during deployments since Docker Swarm also handles load balancing between our replicas.

 This setup helps both with congestion and it removes our MiniTwit application as a single point of failure.
 However, we still only run a single database container, so in case this ever fails then the whole application can still fail.
 Given more resources and time then this would have been considered in the future.